- History of the Commission

 - Administrative Policies

 - JUSFC, CULCON, USJBF Organizational Comparison

 - Social Science Fellowships

-The application and more detailed information on the Fellowship Program can be found at the National Endowment for the Humanities website.
+The application and detailed information on the Fellowship Program is availalble on the National Endowment for the Humanities website.